-I was dating Michele, my now wife, in 2004 when I received a frantic call from the tennis club to which I belonged.
+I was dating Michele, now my wife, in 2004 when I received a frantic call from the tennis club to which I belonged.
 They had a doubles pair who was preparing for a national USTA clay court 50 and Over tournament.
 The pair was willing to pay for anyone to come out and play with them before they flew out of town for the match.
 Michele and I had lunch plans, but I called to ask if she wanted to watch me play tennis before lunch.
-I figured no matter how good these guys were being half their age I might look good for Michele.
+I figured no matter how good these guys were being half their age meant that I might look good for Michele.
 It would be a fun way for her to see me doing something I love.
-Michele thought it sounded fun too.
+Michele thought it sounded like fun too.
 I called back and was in for helping some fellow club members get ready for a national event.

 Sometimes doubles teams are thrown together in a haphazard manner.
 I am also not sure what else could have been going on on this fine spring day, but I am guessing my partner and I were the only two people who said yes to the frantic calls from the tennis club.
 My partner and I were roughly the same combined age as the team we were prepping.
 I was 28 and my partner was 85-years-old.
-Our opponents were both in their early 50s.
+Our opponents were both in their 50s.

-One of our opponents knew the man who had crafted my game because they had both played on the Satelite Tour together.
+One of our opponents knew the man who had crafted my game because they had both played together on the Satelite Tour.
 I was a bit worried.
 A former minor league pro was on the other team.
 My partner seemed to cover very little ground in the warm-up.
 We were playing on clay which is my worst surface (I’ve never played on grass, but I will just assume it can’t be worse for my attacking game than clay is).
 A recipe for a royal beating in front of my true love was coming to fruition before my very eyes.
 That turned out to be the least of my worries.

 Michele decided to sit courtside for the match on one of the benches between the clay courts.
 All three of the other participants took time talking to Michele after we warmed up.
 My non-former satellite playing opponent asked Michele what she did for a living.
 Michele answered and asked what he did.
 He said, “I’m a salesman.”
 She asked what he sold.